cpske/ISP/code-quality/docstrings.md

     >>> req = requests.Request('GET', 'https://httpbin.org/get')
 ```

-This docstring formats parameters and special keywords using colons (:).
+This docstring uses colons (:) for parameters and keywords used in formatting.
-For example, `:param method:` means that constructor has a parameter for the HTTP method to use ('GET', 'POST') and a parameter named `url` for the URL to connect to.
+This is the numpy style docstring.
+Please don't use this format in ISP -- it's harder to read.

 ## Use pydoc to view docstrings